|The Post Production Problem|

 “Shame on you!
 Emil Post is a name that computer science majors should at least have seen while reading about the mathematical foundations of computer science."

-Emil Post was a logician who did work with automate, and you usually see mention of him when you read about Turing machines.
+Emil Post was a logician who did work with automata, and you usually see mention of him when you read about Turing machines.
 That is how I found him.

 Emil Leon Post 1897-1954